-The truth, as Sharmini Wainwright, Senior Managing Director at PageGroup, wrote in a recent article, is that it really depends on your industry, business needs, as well as financial circumstances.
+The truth, as Sharmini Wainwright, Senior Managing Director at PageGroup, shared in an article, is that it really depends on your industry, business needs, as well as financial circumstances.
 “Faced with questions from clients asking us whether they should delay their team’s hiring, my teams’ answers are typically pragmatic.
 You have the budget available, the talent available, and the chance of a first-mover advantage?
 If the answer to each question is ‘Yes’, then now may actually be the best conditions for hiring that you’ll find in the near future.”

 1. Senior management roles are hard to fill